Walls and asymptotics for Bridgeland stability conditions on 3-folds

 We first observe that there is a vanishing wall through the point $P$ given by $\beta=-2$ and $\alpha^2=1/3$ on $\Gamma^-_{v,1/3}$ given by $F=\op3(-1)$.
-Theorem \ref{one_lambda_wall} and Lemma \ref{N1_no_tilt} then imply that this is the largest actual $\lambda$-wall for such Gieseker stable sheaves and it suffices to find all of the walls through $P$.
+Theorem~\ref{one_lambda_wall} and Lemma~\ref{N1_no_tilt} then imply that this is the largest actual $\lambda$-wall for such Gieseker stable sheaves, and it suffices to find all of the walls through $P$.
 So in what follows, we set $\beta=-2$ and $\alpha^2=1/3$.
-One strategy to find all of the walls would be to guess some based on prior knowledge and then the semistability of $F$ and $G$ would guarantee that the wall is an actual one.
-But we shall try to deduce them by solving the inequalities to locate solutions directly to illustrate how the techniques one might use to do this.
+One strategy to find all of the walls would be to guess some based on prior knowledge, and then check whether both the sub-object $F$ and the quotient object $G$ are semistable, thus guaranteeing that the suspected wall is an actual one.
+However, we shall try to deduce the walls by solving the inequalities to locate solutions directly to illustrate the techniques one might use to do this.

-For $E$ with $\ch(E)=(2,0,-1,0)$ we consider a short exact sequence in $\cohab$
+For $E$ with $\ch(E)=(2,0,-1,0)$, we consider a short exact sequence in $\cohab$

 with $\lambda_{\alpha,\beta}(F)=\lambda_{\alpha,\beta}(E)$ along $\Gamma^-_{v,s}$.
 We let $\ch(F)=(r,x,y/2,z/6)$ for integers $r,x,y,z$.
 Since $\chi(F)=r+11x/6+y+z/6$ is an integer, we must have $6|(z-x)$.
-In fact, at our point $P$, $\chi(F)\propto\ch_3^P(u)=0$ so this holds automatically.
+In fact, at our point $P$, $\chi(F)\propto\ch_3^P(u)=0$, so this holds automatically.

 We have $\ch^{\alpha,\beta}_2(E)=\frac{2}{3}\beta^2$,

 and